gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v22.7.2.0 2015-04-30 Fixed bug where 'DeleteSchematicParameters.vbs' did not inform Altium that schematics was modified, closes #184.
+v23.0.0.0 2015-04-30 Added script that checks that PCB designators have the correct rotation, closes #104.
+Added relevant information to the README. v22.7.2.0 2015-04-30 Fixed bug where 'DeleteSchematicParameters.vbs' did not inform Altium that schematics was modified, closes #184.
 Fixed bug where 'AddSpecialSchParams.vbs' did not inform Altium that schematic was modified, closes #183. v22.7.1.0 2015-04-29 User data is now saved for CurrentCalculator.vbs script, closes #182.
 Fixed bug where SfFormat() in Util.vbs crashes if input number (dblInput) is 0, closes #181. v22.7.0.0 2015-04-23 Added the ability to save user configuration data, closes #180.
 'ResizeDesignators.vbs' now remembers the last used designator width and height.